Crittenden, Kentucky: Geography

 Crittenden is located in northern Grant County.
 A small portion of the northern border of the city touches the Boone County line, and another part of the city extends north into Kenton County.

 Interstate 75 passes through Crittenden, with access from Exit 166; I-75 leads north 27 mi to Cincinnati and south 56 mi to Lexington.
 U.S. Route 25 (Dixie Highway) is a local road running parallel to I-75 that passes through the center of Crittenden; US 25 leads north 7 mi to Walton and south 11 mi to Williamstown, the Grant County seat.

 According to the United States Census Bureau, Crittenden has a total area of 8.9 km2, of which 0.07 sqkm, or 0.80%, is water.

 History

 The area of what is now Crittenden may have been settled as early as 1812.
 The community was called "Pin Hook" until 1834, when it was renamed for Kentucky statesman and later governor John J. Crittenden.

+2012 tornado

+Durng the evening of March 2, 2012, a short-lived yet deadly tornado struck the Cincinnati, Ohio metro area, causing devastating damage across the communities of Crittenden, Piner, and Morning View, in the U.S. state of Kentucky.
+The Crittenden tornado originated from a parent supercell that had dropped a fatal and long-tracked EF4 tornado only hours earlier that struck parts of southern Indiana, especially the city of Henryville.